dmitrymitenkoff/meet-landing-page/README.md

 ### Useful resources

-- [<hr>: The Thematic Break Horizontal Rule element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr) - This helped me for making my html more semantic.
+- [The Thematic Break Horizontal Rule element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr) - This helped me for making my html more semantic.
 Applying styles to the element is straightforward.
 - [Media Queries for Standard Devices - an overview](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) - This is a handy overview and provides and updated information for a variety of devices and best practising for setting up media queries.
 - [Centering in CSS: A Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This is an amazing article which helped me center the entire content of the page.
 I'd recommend it to anyone still learning this concept as it features a number of ways for centering elements on a page, especially using the mordern technology such as flexbox and grid.
 - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is a flexbox bible and I think every developer already uses this source, as I think it's the best explanation of how various flex properties behave.